kunwarabhinav123/website/README.md

 # website
-website by flask with mongo database home page along with registration,login and logout page
+Website by python-flask with mongo database.....
+Home page along with registration,login and logout page